 Cyberpunk Hacking Game 'Darknet' Announced for Oculus Rift

 At the 2013 VR Jam hosted by Oculus and IndieCade, developer E McNeill won the Open Call Grand Prize with his game titled Ciess.
-A game that earned him $10,000 for its unique, simple concept, yet additive challenging gameplay.
+A game that earned him $10,000 for its unique, simple concept, yet addictive challenging gameplay.
 The game was based on the inspiration of bringing that cyberpunk hacker fantasy immersion found in such fictional films like Johnny Mnemonic, and The Lawnmower Man.
-E McNeill proudly announced the the follow up of his award-winning game will be called—Darknet.
+E McNeill proudly announced the follow-up of his award-winning game will be called—Darknet.

-The game is designed to played with the Oculus Rift, and plans to be released once the the consumer version of the Oculus Rift is finally ready to ship.
-It has not yet been announced when the long anticipated consumer version of the Oculus Rift will be released, but there has been some speculation that it could come before the end of the year.
-Until then, Darknet is still is a lot of development work that needs to be done to tweak and finalize the game.
+The game is designed to be played with the Oculus Rift and plans to be released once the consumer version of the Oculus Rift is finally ready to ship.
+It has not yet been announced when the long-anticipated consumer version of the Oculus Rift will be released, but there has been some speculation that it could come before the end of the year.
+Until then, Darknet is still a lot of development work that needs to be done to tweak and finalize the game.
 And that development time will just help make the game get better for everyone.
-McNeill intends to keep his development process open to fans to follow and make suggestions through his subreddit community, and plans to release some limited playable demos of the game in the near future for anyone interested.
+McNeill intends to keep his development process open to fans to follow and make suggestions through his subreddit community and plans to release some limited playable demos of the game in the near future for anyone interested.